History of Class

 2002-2014: Class ‘SQL’

-Established in 2002 and regularly updated.
-The entire system was rewritten to make use of Microsoft SQL Server version 7.
-Document production was handled by integration with Microsoft Word.
-Reporting and Statistics was generated with the use of Microsoft Excel and Crystal Reports 7.
-Just to mention a few, this version of Class saw the introduction of the Class account ‘Ledger’, SMTP emailing, Internal messaging, Agents’ promotions, SMS texting, and Class Web for on-line web bookings and agent/student/host family access of Class data via the web!
+The entire system was rewritten in 2002 to make use of Microsoft SQL Server version 7, and was gradually updated over a 12 year period.
+This version of Class saw the introduction of the Class Ledger Module, SMTP emailing, internal messaging, Agents’ promotions, SMS texting, Class Web for online web bookings and agent/student/host family access of Class data via the web.

 The system’s document and statistics production was upgraded to use Microsoft Office XP/Vista and Crystal Reports version 8.5.
-Microsoft SQL 2000 and 2005 were now the supported database versions.
+We now supported the Microsoft SQL 2000 and 2005 database versions.
 Class boasted over 1,500 users signing on every day, and was firmly established in all corners of the world as the leading product for language school administration.

 2017-Today: Class Cloud

 Our latest version of our Class system moves Class.NET into the Cloud.
 Class is a powerful and extensive solution for language schools with financial integrity at its very core.
 Class Cloud has all of the features of Class.NET but since it’s on the Cloud, you have web access from any location.
 The look and feel of Class remains the same, however, many back end features and changes have been introduced (e.g. we ramped up the sign on and security required for Class to be available on a secure multi tenancy web environment.).